benjamin-dupuis/DQN-snake/README.md

 python train.py
 ```

-To test a model, run
+To test the performance of your gamebot, run
 ```
 python test.py
 ```